rancher/rke2/docs/cis_self_assessment.md

 Ensure that the Kubernetes PKI certificate file permissions are set to `644` or more restrictive (Scored)
 <details>
 <summary>Rationale</summary>
-RKE2 makes use of a number of certificate files as part of the operation of its components.
+Kubernetes makes use of a number of certificate files as part of the operation of its components.
 The permissions on these files should be set to 644 or more restrictive to protect their integrity.
 This is a manual check and each file in the output will need to be verified.
 </details>

 **Result:** Pass